buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 The translator is the critical part of the authentication mesh.
 If it receives invalid credentials (e.g. an identity that has been tampered with, or just a wrong username/password combination), it must reject the request with a `HTTP 403 Forbidden` response.
 If no identity is provided at all, a `HTTP 401 Unauthorized` must be sent.
 When the translation engine encounters any unexpected error during translation of the identity (like not being able to access the secret storage, or failure of some database), it must reject the request.
 The translator must reject any request that cannot be transformed successfully.
 This error handling is used on the receiving and the sending side.

-In the POC, the proof of integrity is not implemented, but the transformation takes place, where a "Bearer Token"^[Access token of an IDP.] is used to check if the user may access the destination and then replaces the token with static Basic Authentication credentials.
+In the PoC, the proof of integrity is not implemented, but the transformation takes place, where a "Bearer Token"^[Access token of an IDP.] is used to check if the user may access the destination and then replaces the token with static Basic Authentication credentials.

 ## Securing the Communication between Applications